 Frequency: Channel 38

-A lossless 24-bit digital signal with high resolution provides uncompromising tone whether you’re playing indoors or outdoors and the <1.5ms latency ensures your guitar or bass is heard accurately.
+A lossless 24-bit digital signal with high resolution provides uncompromising tone whether you’re playing indoors or outdoors and the option to power the receiver via AAA batteries or 9V adapter makes it a perfect portable solution.

 Licence Required?: No